-Born in Seoul, South Korea, cellist Clara Minhye Kim has performed as a soloist, recitalist, and chamber musician throughout Canada, England, France, Germany, Hong Kong, Israel, Japan, Switzerland, Thailand, and the U.S. She has been a guest performer and faculty member at the Jerusalem Music Center in Israel, Norfolk Chamber Music Festival and Perlman Music Program in the U.S., the Seoul, Busan, and Great Mountains music festivals in Korea, Beauvais Music Festival, and Festival Music Alp in France, among others.
+Born in Seoul, South Korea, cellist Clara Minhye Kim has performed as a soloist, recitalist, and chamber musician throughout Canada, England, France, Germany, Hong Kong, Israel, Japan, Switzerland, Thailand, and the U.S. She has been a guest performer and faculty member at the Jerusalem Music Center in Israel, Norfolk Chamber Music Festival and Perlman Music Program in the U.S., Seoul Music Festival, Busan Music Festival, and Pyeongchang Great Mountains music festivals in Korea, Beauvais and Festival Music Alp in France, and Morningside Music Bridge in Poland.

-Kim has served as an adjudicator for various national and international competitions and has recorded for the CRI, SNK, and Albany record labels.
-Her book on cello method was published by The Korea Economic Daily & Business Publications Inc.
+Kim founded and heads the cello section of the New York Music Competition, which has been sponsored by the Korea Times since 2007, and she conducts master classes throughout the world.
+She has served as an adjudicator for various national and international competitions and has recorded for the CRI, SNK, and Albany record labels.
+Her book on cello method was published by the Korea Economic Daily and Business Publications Inc.

-In 2011, Kim was chosen by the U.S. State Department as one of the Korean-American representatives in arts (classical music category) for South Korean President Lee Myung Bak and U.S. Secretary of State Hillary Clinton.
-Kim’s students have won numerous national and international competitions and awards including the Jack Cooke, Janos Starker, Klein, Johansen, Navarra, Casals, and Young Tchaikovsky, among others.
-She has taught in Juilliard’s Pre-College Division since 2003 and also teaches at Columbia University.
+In 2011, she was chosen by the U.S. State Department as one of the Korean-American representatives in the arts for South Korean President Lee and U.S. Secretary of State Clinton.
+Kim’s students have been recognized at numerous national and international competitions and awards including the Jack Cooke, Janos Starker, Irving Klein, Johansen, Andre Navarra, Pablo Casals, and Young Tchaikovsky competitions.
+In addition to being on the Juilliard college and Pre-College faculties, she is also on the Columbia faculty.